What is a CBT?

 Can you fail a CBT test?

 The CBT is not a test it is a training day so you theoretically cannot 'pass or fail'.
-Although you can't fail a CBT test, you may be asked to come back for additional training if the instructor feels that you have not met the required standard to ride on the road.
+Although you can't fail a CBT test, you may be asked to come back for additional training if the instructor feels that you have not met the required standards set by the DVSA to ride on the road.
 This will incur a further cost.

 Can I still take my CBT if I don’t have my own motorcycle gear?